jzzhen/jzzhen.github.io/resume/cpp.md

 * Designed and implemented REEF(Realtime Event Exchange Framework, an cluster based internal pub&sub event exchange framework).
 * Initiated and led the game integration solution GDK(game development kit) which later became the standard of game integration.
 Implement core part of the solution using C++, Java, JNI and JavaScript.
 * Participated in many other servers' solution design and implement.
-* Built tools mainly for: increasing QA productivity, easing dev environment setup, helping prototype building and speed up issue investigation using C++, Python, Javascript, Express, Electron, Sikuli, Perl and other technical skills.
+* Developed a set of tools using C++, Python, Javascript, Express, Electron, Sikuli, Perl and other technical skills to increase QA productivity, ease dev environment setup, help prototype building and speed up issue investigation.

 ### [Tencent Inc. (SEHK 700)](http://www.linkedin.com/company/tencent), Shenzhen, China
 _**Senior Software Developer - September 2012 to September 2013**_